jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compile.md

 # DDL Compilation Design

-This document describes the DDL (Data Definition Language) compilation process in the `sqlalchemy-starrocks` dialect.
+This document describes the DDL (Data Definition Language) compilation process in the `starrocks-sqlalchemy` dialect.
 Compilation is the process of converting SQLAlchemy's abstract schema objects (like `Table`, `Column`, `View`, and `Materialized View`) into StarRocks-specific SQL strings.

 ## `StarRocksDDLCompiler`